reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 - **Application code**: Location of an S3 bucket containing the compiled Flink application that reads from an in-application data stream associated with a streaming source and writes to an in-application data stream associated with output.
 - **Output**: one or more in-application streams to store intermediate results.
 We can then optionally configure an application output to persist data from specific in-application streams to an external destination.

-Our application's dependent resources like CloudWatch Logs streams and IAM service roles also get created in this step.
+Our application's dependent resources like CloudWatch Log streams and IAM service roles also get created in this step.

 After the application is created, we will configure the application with the location of the S3 bucket where we uploaded the uber jar of the Flink application that we created before.